June 3, 2026

 Healthcare AI Needs Limbs, Not Just Brains

 This piece is written by GK Brar, CTO @ Plenful.
-GK leads our engineering and data orgs.
+GK leads our technology org.
 Follow along for his take on why healthcare AI falls short today, and how Plenful is creating change.

 The real moat in health tech won't be the smartest model.
 It will be the deepest connectivity, the most durable write paths, and the most reliable execution across systems of record.
 Capital markets don't reward intelligence — they reward execution.
 Execution needs intelligence, but it also needs limbs.
 And healthcare has a major problem: everyone is racing to build brains while no one builds limbs.